cairuisi/cairuisi.github.io/content/homepage/about.md

   - Distributed Training, Task Heterogeneity, Data Scaling

 ## NEWS
+* Dec.
+2024.
+Excited to announce that I have been selected as a recipient of the NVIDIA Fellowship.
+Thank you, NVIDIA!
 * Sep, 2024.
 "READ-ME: Refactorizing LLMs as Router-Decoupled Mixture of Experts with System Co-Design" is accepted by  **NeurIPS2024**.
 Code and checkpoints are comming!
 * Sep, 2024.
 "Model-GLUE: Democratized LLM Scaling for A Large Model Zoo in the Wild" is accepted by  **NeurIPS2024** D&B track.
 * May, 2024.
 My intern project at NVIDIA "Flextron: Many-in-One Flexible Large Language Model" is accepted for Oral Presentation at **ICML2024**!
 Check out our work at [\[Project Page\]](https://cairuisi.github.io/Flextron/)!